MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-two-node-clustered-file-server.md

 ### Step 2: Install the file server role and failover cluster feature

-In this step, the file server role and failover cluster feature will be installed.
+In this step, the file server role and failover cluster feature is installed.
 Both servers must be running either Windows Server 2016 or Windows Server 2019.

 #### Using Server Manager